telerik/winforms-docs/controls/gridview/columns/resizing-columns-programatically.md

   * BestFitColumnMode.__DisplayedCells__ - The column's width adjusts to fit the contents of the displayed cells.

-You can customize the execution of the algorithm for concrete column by setting the __AutoSizeMode__ property on the desired column.
+You can customize the execution of the algorithm for a concrete column by setting the __AutoSizeMode__ property on the desired column.

 When you configure the desired best fit method, users can execute the best fit operation by: